abdealib520/MumbaiHousingPrices/README.md

 # Dataset
 The data was scraped entirely from [MagicBricks](https://www.magicbricks.com)

+# Shortcomings
+Generally speaking, houses and flats built more recently are much more likely to be sold on an online platform like MagicBricks.
+Home owmners are much less likely to sell their homes online, instead relying on local brokers.
+So MagicBricks mostly only has construction companies looking to sell their flats.
+Which is why the data taken from MagicBricks is likely to be biased towards more expensive and recently constructed houses and flats.

 # Data Cleaning and Feature Engineering
 1. Converted features like Price, Area and Bedrooms from strings like '1024sqft' to numeric values.
 2. Replaced missing values with the median.